My Dear Fellow Human,

 Dear Big Sean -

-I cannot claim to be your number one fan.
-I do not know all your lyrics by heart, and sometimes when there are multiple lyricists on a track, I’m not even sure which one is you.
-(Except for the content clue… I can usually distinguish you by what you choose to say.)
-This is all to say: I’m a novice in the land of BIG SEAN.
+I’m a novice in the land of BIG SEAN.
 In fact, I must admit I hadn’t heard your music before I heard “Deep Reverence.”
 Correction: of course I’d heard your music.
 Nobody hadn’t heard it.
 But I had never reverberated with your lyrics… and if someone had asked me “who sings… [one of your hits]” I would have had to google it.

-For context, it’s not personal: I’m terrible at knowing who sings what.
+(For context, it’s not personal: I’m terrible at knowing who sings what.
 But I’m working to improve on this, which is why when a song comes up on a playlist that I particularly identify with, I’ll take a homescreen screenshot of the song title and artist so I can go back later and actually learn something about myself and my tastes.
 I took three such screenshots over a week or so recently: two out of three, chosen by no conscious mechanism of mine, were “Deep Reverence.”
-The universe funneled you directly to me, and I wasn’t going to ignore the signs.
+The universe funneled you directly to me, and I wasn’t going to ignore the signs.)

 So I’ve been doing my homework and listening to your music.
 And it’s glorious, glory us, GLORIOUS.
 It doesn’t surprise me that the books you recommend are mostly spiritual in nature.
 When I put on the playlist that you curated and heard your earlier stuff, I thought ‘you’ve come a long way, baby!’
 When I heard “Light,” I started crying.
-Then I watched the video and I was slayed.
+Then I watched the video and I was slayed (ditto for the "Deep Reverence" video).
 PREACH, Big Sean, preach!
 It’s clear you’re jesusing pretty hard, my friend, and I say that from a non-denominational standpoint.
 Because my light = your light = Nippsey’s light (may he rest in power) = Jesus’ light = (sigh) 45’s light = all light.
 When one of us suffers at the hands of another, we all suffer: the victim, the perpetrator, and all the rest of us connected, indivisible, all-one.
 And yet… even deeper than that… deeper than all the unnecessary suffering… there is that un-dimmable light.
 You’re exactly right, Big Sean, the boy’s that bright.

 This letter is me ringing a bell in time: here, now, before we’ve ever met, I’m saying thank you for taking the time and spending the energy to see truth, know truth, and sing/ rap truth.
 You dropped into my life right when I needed you, right on cue (big up, universe!), and your words have been the spiritual and creative lifeline I was particularly thirsty for.